OfficeDev/office-ui-fabric-core/ghdocs/COMPONENTS.md

 Fabric contains many common components such as buttons, drop-down lists, and toggle switches.
 It also contains more specialized components, like dialog boxes (with overlays), people pickers, personas, and navigation bars.

+For simple instructions for using Fabric components in Office Add-ins, see the article [Using Fabric with Office Add-ins](https://msdn.microsoft.com/EN-US/library/office/6f46dd69-2ba3-4b0f-9735-7d7394ca2731.aspx).

 ##Contents

 - [Input components](#input-components)